Welcome

 Periodontal ("Gum Disease") Treatment

 Gum disease, also know as periodontitis, is an inflammation of the gums due to specific bacteria.
 This can cause bone loss around your teeth, from mild to severe, up to the point a tooth becomes wobbly and is lost due to gum disease.
 Smoking, poor oral hygiene, diabetes, old crowns and bridge work are some of the contributing factors to gum disease.
-This disease damages the teeth, gum, and jawbone of more than 80 percent of the general population
+This disease damages the teeth, gum, and jawbone of more than 80 percent of the general population by age 45.

 We pride ourselves on the fact that we are conservative in our treatment recommendations and limit surgery to the areas where it is absolutely necessary.